Sergeon/jQuery-datepicker-ranges-disabler/README.md

 	} );//end jQuery docuement on load
 	```

-* Can I change the ranges or collection dates dinamically?
+#### Can I change the ranges or collection dates dinamically?

-···Since they come with no API to modify its inner values and these values are encapsulated by a closure, you can't (but you can do enable or disable a DateCollection on the fly).
+* Since they come with no API to modify its inner values and these values are encapsulated by a closure, you can't (but you can do enable or disable a DateCollection on the fly).
 By the way, once the dapicker its created, change a range used in its beforeShowDay function would have no effect, even if you could.
 The best way to change a datepicker dinamically is to destroy it and create a new one.